NATO Turns 75 In Shadow Of Ukraine War -- And Trump - UrduPoint

 NATO Turns 75 In Shadow Of Ukraine War -- And Trump

-Brussels, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) NATO chief Jens Stoltenberg urged the United States to stick together with Europe as the Western military alliance turned 75 on Thursday menaced by an aggressive Russia and the spectre of Donald Trump's return to power.
+Brussels, (APP - UrduPoint / Pakistan Point News - 4th Apr, 2024) The United States and Europe must stick together, NATO chief Jens Stoltenberg and US President Joe Biden said on Thursday, as the Western military alliance turned 75 menaced by an aggressive Russia and the spectre of Donald Trump's return to power.

-The Kremlin's full-scale invasion of Ukraine in 2022 re-invigorated NATO as it was confronted by one of the most serious challenges since it emerged from the ashes of World War II to counter the Soviet Union.
+The Kremlin's full-scale invasion of Ukraine in 2022 re-invigorated NATO as it was confronted by one of the most serious challenges since it emerged from the ashes of World War II to counter the Soviet Union and its Warsaw Pact group.

 The alliance has bolstered its forces across eastern Europe and grown to 32 members after Finland and Sweden joined its ranks.